TRAF | s ∴

 non-traditional items which tempt instant response and reply:

 meetings, web-browsing, instant messaging, blogging, compulsive reading of RSS feeds, more.

-We teach Covey, Seven Habits (First Press, 1990), which provides a systematic
+Seven Habits (First Press, 1990), which provides a systematic

 approach to realigning Character and Practice into Habit.
 Part of the book

 covers the example which breaks workflow into four quadrants in two

 axes: Urgent and not Urgent; Important and not Important, and points